|

 It was a terrible loss for his father.
 For all of us.

-She re-sheathed the blade and gave the sword to Eowyn; and she,
+The shadow Eowyn re-sheathed the blade and gave the sword to Eowyn;

-impulsively, caught hold of her doubles hand andalthough
+and she, impulsively, caught hold of her doubles

-the other woman immediately pulled awaytheir eyes met, and
+hand andalthough the other woman immediately pulled awaytheir

-something passed between themand it was as though Eowyn
+eyes met, and something passed between themand it was as

-was seeing her own life, with all its joys and sorrows, in the
+though Eowyn were seeing her own life, with all its joys and sorrows,

-All its joys bar one.
-The most important one, she thought.
+All its joys bar one, she thought.
+The most important

-The other woman laid a hand on Haldirs shoulder.
-My healer
+The shadow Eowyn laid a hand on Haldirs shoulder.
+My

-has pronounced Haldir fit to travel, she said.
-Then, Will
+healer has pronounced Haldir fit to travel, she said.
+Then,

 She knows, said Haldir.

 She squeezed his good shoulder, gently.
-Does that trouble
+Does it trouble

 you?